saleor/saleor-docs/docs/api/authenticate.md

 ## Using JWT tokens with cURL

-To authenticate requests sent with cURL, use `-H` or `--header` parameter to pass the JWT token:
+To authenticate requests sent with cURL, use the `-H` or `--header` parameter to pass the JWT token:

 ```console
 curl \